alkalain/portfolio-photo/README.md

 So, here is a todo list of what I have to do on the projetct:

 Home page :
-    - Logo/ or Profile photographi
+    - Logo/ or Profile photography
     - a big navigation menu

 Navgation bar: